 Bathroom safety for adults

 Older adults and people with medical problems are at risk of falling or tripping.
 This can result in broken bones or more serious injuries.
-The bathroom is a place in the home where falls can happen.
+The bathroom is a place in the home where falls often happen.
 Making changes in your bathroom helps lower your risk of falling.

 Older adult bathroom safety; Falls - bathroom safety